andrewgp/jsNumberFormatter/README.md

 Purely at prototype stage right now.

+Supports many parsing and formatting, including a module for locale support.

+Looking fairly good now, still a bit of work to come.

 Features: see the jQuery plugin, I will be adding many more also.
 Dev Env: Cloud9 - http://c9.io/ap0/jsnumberformatter
 Cloud9 Setup: